acs-git/vSphereMetricCollector/README.md

 It should also run on later versions but cannot be guaranteed, any issues please let us know what version of Powershell you are running.

 ### Instructions.
-1. Download the `01_Collection.ps1` file from link provided by Ascend Cloud Solutions to the system capable of running the script.\
+1. Download the `01_Collection.ps1` file from link provided by Ascend Cloud Solutions to the system capable of running the script.
-2. Ensure script is run as system administrator and local Execution Policy settings allow the running of unsigned scripts [Execution Policy Settings](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-7.4)/ **Example:** `Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope CurrentUser`
+2. Ensure script is run as system administrator and local Execution Policy settings allow the running of unsigned scripts [Execution Policy Settings](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-7.4)/ **Example:** `Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope CurrentUser`.
 3. Open `01_Collection.ps1` in a preferred editor/IDE and fill out values for the required variables as outlined above.
-4. Run the script in the preferred IDE or it can be run from a PowerShell command prompt by navigating to the directory the file exits in and running the following `.\01_Collection.ps1`
+4. Run the script in the preferred IDE or it can be run from a PowerShell command prompt by navigating to the directory the file exits in and running the following `.\01_Collection.ps1`.
+5. Enter the vCenter username when prompted and press `enter`.
+6. Enter vCenter password when prompted and press `enter`.
+7. The script should run, it can take some time depending on the size of the environment.
+Once complete please upload the outputted excel files as directed by Ascend Cloud Solutions.